From Adam to Us

 • Timeline Book – filling in boxes on the pre-formatted timeline pages by copying the given information

 • Map Book – Students complete activities on the provided maps.
-These activities are very simple, e.g., “Draw blue waves in the Mediterranean Sea” (Map 36).
+These activities are simple, e.g., “Draw blue waves in the Mediterranean Sea” (Map 36).
 You might consider having older students draw their own maps or trace the maps in the books and label them themselves.

 • Creative Writing – generally an instruction to write just a few paragraphs on a topic such as “the different reasons nations go to war with each other” (p.
 134)

 You will probably want to purchase only one set of the two-volume textbook since this is the largest expense.
 However, these books are richly illustrated, and students need to be able to view the images.
 So this might require more than one set of textbooks.
 One copy of Our Creative World can easily be shared.
 Reading aloud from the text and Our Creative World might be your best strategy if you have more than one student.
-If you have only one student who is capable of reading and working independently, the course should function well for independent study.
+If you have a student capable of reading and working independently, the course should function well for independent study.

 While all students are expected to use the core resources, how you use them is up to you.
 The authors encourage you to exercise your own judgment as to when it might be appropriate to have students discuss questions rather than write responses.
 You might require an older student to write lengthier papers rather than only one or two paragraphs.
 You might skip some lesson activities if time is tight.
-You might skip the optional workbooks or choose either the less-challenging or more-challenging workbook option depending upon each student’s ability.
+You might skip the optional workbooks or choose either the less-challenging or more-challenging workbook option, depending upon each student’s ability.
 If you choose to use the workbooks, you might add extra days for students to complete the pages on the literary works.

 While I might prefer more of a Charlotte Mason approach with the literary works, I appreciate that this course combines a variety of learning methods and activities with flexibility to meet the needs of a wide age range.
 And it does all this without requiring parents to prepare in advance other than if they choose to do the family activities.